bekalue/Enen/README.md

 ## Acknowledgement🫂

-I would like to express my sincere gratitude to the mentors at the **[ALX Software Engineering Program](https://www.alxafrica.com/software-engineering/)** for their guidance and support throughout the development of this project.
+I would like to express my sincere gratitude to the mentors at the **[ALX Software Engineering Program](https://www.alxafrica.com/software-engineering/)** for their guidance and support throughout the program and development of this project.
 Their expertise and insights have been invaluable in helping me overcome challenges and achieve my goals.

 I would also like to thank my fellow students in cohort 9 for their camaraderie and collaboration.
 Their feedback and encouragement have been instrumental in helping me grow and improve as a developer.